Joe Lolley: Nottingham Forest

 On 31 January 2018, Lolley signed a four-and-a-half-year contract with Nottingham Forest for an undisclosed fee.
 He was one of six additions to the Forest squad on deadline day.
 He scored his first goal for Forest in a 5–2 win at QPR on 24 February 2018.

 On 3 May 2019 he was crowned Nottingham Forest's Player of the Season for the 2018–19 season.
 He also won Forest's Goal of the Season award for a long range strike against his boyhood club Aston Villa in a thrilling match that would finish 5-5.
 He also provided four assists in this game.

-In August 2022, Lolley was training with the club's U23 side and was looking for a move away from the club.
+In August 2022, Lolley was training with the club's U23 side, having reportedly fallen out with head coach Steve Cooper, and was looking for a move away from the club.

 Sydney FC

 On 15 August 2022, it was announced that Lolley had signed a two-year deal with A–League Men side Sydney FC, taking on the number 10 jersey.
 Lolley made his debut for the club on 31 August 2022, in a shock 2–1 loss against semi-professional side Oakleigh Cannons at Jack Edwards Reserve, Melbourne.
 He would later score his first goal for the club against defending champions Western United in a 3–1 away win at AAMI Park.
 Lolley finished his first season in Australia with six goals and five assists as Sydney reached the A-League Men finals series.

 The 2023–24 preseason would see Lolley win the 2023 Australia Cup with Sydney, his first silverware with the club.
 In the final against Brisbane Roar he would provide a crucial assist to teammate Róbert Mak, giving Sydney the lead in a 3–1 win.
 He would also be awarded the Mark Viduka Medal, for his performance in the final.
 His first goals of the 2023–24 A-League Men season were scored on 11 November 2023, with a brace in a 5–1 win against Adelaide United at Coopers Stadium.
-He would be rewarded for his excellent form with the club, signing a two-year contact extension with Sydney FC on 18 January 2024.
+He would be rewarded for his excellent form with the club, signing a two-year contract extension with Sydney FC on 18 January 2024.
 Lolley would finish the 2023–24 A-League Men regular season with eleven goals and seven assists in 27 appearances, joint top scorer for the club alongside teammate Fábio Gomes.
 Lolley would injure his hamstring while scoring in a 4–0 against Macarthur FC in the 2024 A-League Men finals series, putting him out for the remainder of the season.
 During Sydney FC's end of season awards, Lolley would be awarded the Player of the Year and Members Player of the Year.
 He would also be named in the PFA A-League Men team of the season.